-One thing to note about third-party apps is that they do a lot of the work for you, i.e., advertising, menu creation, etc… Yet, because of this, the restaurant owner has much less control.
+Third-party apps are appealing because they do a lot of the work for you.
+For example, they take care of advertising, menu creation, and much more.
+Yet, because of this, the restaurant owner has much less control.

 With your own takeout and delivery service, you can control many important aspects of the dining experience.

 Some examples include:

 - Prices (zero commissions and lower service fees allow you to offer more competitive prices)